Methodism: United States

 Disputes over slavery placed the church in difficulty in the first half of the 19th century, with the northern church leaders fearful of a split with the South, and reluctant to take a stand.
-The Wesleyan Methodist Connexion (later renamed the Wesleyan Methodist Church) and the Free Methodist Church were formed by staunch abolitionists, and the Free Methodists were especially active in the Underground Railroad, which helped to free the slaves.
+The Wesleyan Methodist Connexion (later renamed the Wesleyan Methodist Church) and the Free Methodist Church were formed by staunch abolitionists, and the Free Methodists were especially active in the Underground Railroad, which helped to free slaves.
 In 1962, the Evangelical Wesleyan Church separated from the Free Methodist Church.
 In 1968 the Wesleyan Methodist Church and Pilgrim Holiness Church merged to form the Wesleyan Church; a significant amount dissented from this decision resulting in the independence of the Allegheny Wesleyan Methodist Connection and the formation of the Bible Methodist Connection of Churches, both of which fall within the conservative holiness movement.

-In a much larger split, in 1845 at Louisville, the churches of the slaveholding states left the Methodist Episcopal Church and formed The Methodist Episcopal Church, South.
+In a much larger split, in 1845 at Louisville, Kentucky, the churches of the slaveholding states left the Methodist Episcopal Church and formed the Methodist Episcopal Church, South.
 The northern and southern branches were reunited in 1939, when slavery was no longer an issue.
 In this merger also joined the Methodist Protestant Church.
-Some southerners, conservative in theology, opposed the merger, and formed the Southern Methodist Church in 1940.
+Some southerners, more conservative in theology, opposed the merger, and formed the Southern Methodist Church in 1940.

 The Third Great Awakening from 1858 to 1908 saw enormous growth in Methodist membership, and a proliferation of institutions such as colleges (e.g., Morningside College).
 Methodists were often involved in the Missionary Awakening and the Social Gospel Movement.
 The awakening in so many cities in 1858 started the movement, but in the North it was interrupted by the Civil War.
 In the South, on the other hand, the Civil War stimulated revivals, especially in Lee's army.

 In 1914–1917 many Methodist ministers made strong pleas for world peace.
-President Woodrow Wilson (a Presbyterian), promised "a war to end all wars," using language of a future peace that had been a watchword for the postmillennial movement.
+President Woodrow Wilson (a Presbyterian), promised "a war to end all wars", using language of a future peace that had been a watchword for the postmillennial movement.
 In the 1930s many Methodists favored isolationist policies.
 Thus in 1936, Methodist Bishop James Baker, of the San Francisco Conference, released a poll of ministers showing 56% opposed warfare.
-However, the Methodist Federation did call for a boycott of Japan, which had invaded China and was disrupting missionary activity there.
+However, the Methodist Federation called for a boycott of Japan, which had invaded China and was disrupting missionary activity there.
 In Chicago, 62 local African Methodist Episcopal churches voted their support for the Roosevelt administration's policy, while opposing any plan to send American troops overseas to fight.
-When war came in 1941, the vast majority of Methodists strongly supported the national war effort, but there were also a few (673) conscientious objectors.
+When war came in 1941, the vast majority of Methodists supported the national war effort, but there were also a few (673) conscientious objectors.